remeika/ner-vagrant/README.markdown

 Creates a Virtual Machine running the [Stanford Named Entity Recognizer](http://nlp.stanford.edu/software/CRF-NER.shtml) as a server, accessible on port 4465 on your host machine.

+The NER Server is loaded with the 3-class Model included with the NER software package.
+The model applies the classes:

+- Location
+- Person
+- Organization

 ## Setup

 1. [Install Vagrant](https://www.vagrantup.com/downloads.html)